Commonwealth Games: Paraplegic Games

-Inclusion of EAD events
+Inclusion of disabled athletes in Commonwealth Games

 Athletes with a disability were then first included the 1994 Commonwealth Games in Victoria, British Columbia when this events was added to athletics and lawn bowls, As at 2002 Commonwealth Games in Manchester, England, they were included as compulsory events, making them the first fully inclusive international multi-sport games.
 This meant that results were included in the medal count and the athletes are full members of each country delegation.

 During the 2007 General Assembly of the Commonwealth Games Federation (CGF) at Colombo, Sri Lanka, the International Paralympic Committee (IPC) and CGF signed a co-operative agreement to ensure a formal institutional relationship between the two bodies and secure the future participation of elite athletes with a disability (EAD) in future Commonwealth Games.

 Then, IPC President Philip Craven said during the General Assembly:

 The co-operation agreement outlined the strong partnership between the IPC and the CGF.
 It recognised the IPC as the respective sport body and have the function to oversee the co-ordination and delivery of the Commonwealth Games EAD sports programme and committed both organisations to work together in supporting the growth of the Paralympic and Commonwealth Games Movements.

 Winter Games

 The Commonwealth Winter Games was a multi-sport event comprising winter sports, last held in 1966.
 Three editions of the Games have been staged.
-The Winter Games were designed as a counterbalance to the Commonwealth Games, which focuses on summer sports, to accompany the Winter Olympics and Summer Olympic Games.
+The Commonwealth Winter Games were designed as a counterbalance to the Commonwealth Games, which focuses on summer sports, to accompany the Winter Olympics and Summer Olympic Games.
 The winter Games were founded by T.D.
 Richardson.
 The 1958 Commonwealth Winter Games were held in St. Moritz, Switzerland and was the inaugural games for the winter edition.
 The 1962 Games were also held in St. Moritz, complementing the 1962 British Empire and Commonwealth Games in Perth, Australia, and the 1966 event was held in St. Moritz as well, following which the idea was discontinued.

 Youth Games

 The Commonwealth Youth Games is an international multi-sport event organised by the Commonwealth Games Federation.
-The Games are held every four years with the current Commonwealth Games format.
+The Commonwealth Youth Games is held every four years with the current Commonwealth Games format.
 The Commonwealth Games Federation discussed the idea of a Millennium Commonwealth Youth Games in 1997.
-In 1998 the concept was agreed on for the purpose of providing a Commonwealth multi-sport event for young people born in the calendar year 1986 or later.
+In 1998, the concept was agreed on for the purpose of providing a Commonwealth multi-sport event for young people born in 1986 or later.
 The first version was held in Edinburgh, Scotland from 10 to 14 August 2000.
 The age limitation of the athletes is 14 to 18.

 Commonwealth Games Federation

 The Commonwealth Games Federation (CGF) is the international organisation responsible for the direction and control of the Commonwealth Games and Commonwealth Youth Games, and is the foremost authority in matters relating to the games.
 The Commonwealth House in London, England hosts the headquarters of CGF.
 The Commonwealth House also hosts the headquarters of the Royal Commonwealth Society and the Commonwealth Local Government Forum.

-As the International Olympic Committee the Commonwealth Games Movement is made of three major elements:
+The Commonwealth Games Movement is made of three major elements: